Teen Choice Awards: Do Something

-In 2008, Dosomething.org sponsored The Do Something Award—which recognized young people.
+In 2008, Dosomething.org sponsored the Do Something Award—which recognized young people.
 Nine nominees—who saw a problem in the world and then tackled it—each won $10,000 for their cause.
 The winner received $100,000.
 The Do Something Award (formerly the BR!CK Awards) is a program of Do Something, a New York-based non-profit that reaches about 11.5 million young people annually.
 The award was not presented in 2009.
 It was replaced with "Choice Celebrity Activist", which was won by Hayden Panettiere.

 Controversy

 On August 11, 2014, after losing his category, Vine star Cameron Dallas tweeted that the awards ceremony was "rigged", saying that he had been informed six days prior to the actual event that he had won the award, and the runners-up were told to still try to solicit votes from their followers, even though the results had already been decided.
 He also tweeted "So I found out that the Teen Choice Awards were rigged and used powerful internet people for marketing.
 I'm sad now.
 Television is stupid" before deleting the tweets, saying he "should have taken the high road", but he "didn't like the fact that [his fans] were being lied to".
-Soon after Dallas' initial tweets, fellow Viner Carter Reynolds stated that the Teen Choice Awards had "used everyone for promotion", using the hashtag "#TeensDontHaveAChoiceAwards", which soon began trending by fans who noticed the disclaimer at the end of the show saying that the producers reserved the right to choose the winners.
+Soon after Dallas' initial tweets, Vine star Carter Reynolds stated that the Teen Choice Awards had "used everyone for promotion", using the hashtag "#TeensDontHaveAChoiceAwards", which soon began trending by fans who noticed the disclaimer at the end of the show saying that the producers reserved the right to choose the winners.

 In earlier years of the show, the voting rules page stated "Teenasaurus Rox reserves the right to choose the winner from the top four vote generators".

 In 2016, controversy started on Twitter when fans became upset when they found out that late pop singer Christina Grimmie won the award for Choice Web Star: Music but was not mentioned during the show.
 Many fans felt that the award show should have been dedicated to her memory or at least for a moment of recognition.

-In 2017, controversy started again on Twitter when fans became upset that The Dolan Twins lost their category of Choice YouTuber to Jake Paul after being told that they had won and had gone backstage to get ready to accept their award.
-Fans on Twitter were also upset that Actress and Dancer Chloe Lukasiak lost her category, Choice Dancer, to Maddie Ziegler after having the most retweets and being the top trending account under 'Choice Dancer' on Twitter.